andySigler/patchbay/README.md

 For a more comprehensive description of the project and how the system works, please visit http://www.andysigler.com/patchbay.

+###Installing the Arduino Library

+If the Arduino IDE is open, close and quit.

+Inside the "Arduino" folder, you'll find another folder title "Patchbay".
+Drag this folder into your Arduino IDE's library folder (by default on Mac it's in ~Documents/Arduino/libraries).

+Open the Arduino IDE, go to File->Examples, and you should see PatchBay, along with some example sketches.
+These examples demonstrate sending and receiving simple values with you Arduino projects.

 ###NodeJS Server Installation

 Download the repo, and cd into the folder "node", which contains the script and client-side code.